-Newlon’s tenancy and leaseholder agreements state that no animals should be kept on the premises without first obtaining our written consent.
-The granting or refusal of consent is at our absolute discretion.
-We may withdraw consent at any time, especially if the animal causes a nuisance or annoyance to neighbours or to other tenants.
-Residents will be allowed a maximum of two pets (with the exception of caged birds and goldfish/tropical fish).
+Our leases and tenancy agreements state that no animals should be kept on the premises without first obtaining our written consent.
+The granting or refusal of consent is at our discretion.
+We may withdraw consent at any time, especially if the animal causes a nuisance to neighbours.

-Permission for any animal will only be granted on condition that the resident complies with the following:
+However, some of our properties do permit pets.
+But even if this is the case permission will only be granted on condition that the resident complies with rules such as the following:

-• Dogs must not be left in the house unattended for more than 24 hours.
+- Dogs must not be left unattended for more than 4 hours.

 - Other pets should not be left unattended for more than 24 hours.

 Please follow the link to the Dogs Trust website for more information about training your dog appropriately.